2025 Events

 William Root House

 Don’t miss a special evening of rustic elegance at the William Root House.
-This ultimate insider experience includes a private tour of the museum followed by an intimate candlelit meal served on the grounds of the antebellum home.
+This fun experience includes a private tour of the museum followed by an intimate candlelit meal served on the grounds of the antebellum home.
 The southern-style dinner will include appetizers, fried chicken, seasonal vegetables, and dessert.
+While iced tea and water will be served, guests are welcome to bring their own beverages to enjoy.
+Space is limited.
+Reservations are required.

 October